-Woodland Acres Elementary School was built in 1965, around the time this subdivision called Oakwood Villa Estates took the nickname “Sin City” from the apartments “down in the dip” on Hare Avenue, a block behind the school.
+Woodland Acres Elementary School was built before this subdivision called Oakwood Villa Estates took the nickname “Sin City” from the apartments “down in the dip” on Hare Avenue, a block behind the school.

 Reynolds begins his book with four teenage boys, himself and friends in the late 1960s, driving toward town from Jacksonville Beach, detouring to “Sin City,” where “real women” walked the streets “lookin’ for men to buy sex.”
 If the boys thought they’d find Las Vegas, which more famously bore the same nickname, what they saw instead, Reynolds writes, “was true southern poverty, dirty children out too late at night, pit bulls barking from behind chicken wire fences and darkness.
 It was a darkness I was sure never lifted.”